ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/data-security.md

 - Built on [{{site.data.keyword.IBM_notm}} Secure Service Container technology](https://www.ibm.com/us-en/marketplace/secure-service-container){: external}, {{site.data.keyword.ihsdbaas_postgresql_full}} provides workload isolation, restricted administrator access and tamper protection for data at rest and in flight.
 Not even the cloud administrator has access to your data at any point.
 - All {{site.data.keyword.ihsdbaas_postgresql_full}} connections use TLS/SSL encryption for data in transit.
 The current supported version of this encryption is TLS 1.2.
 - Access to the {{site.data.keyword.cloud_notm}} account, {{site.data.keyword.ihsdbaas_postgresql_full}} management web user interface, CLI, and API is secured via [{{site.data.keyword.cloud_notm}} Identity and Access Management (IAM)](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-iam).
 - Access to the database is secured and managed through the standard access controls provided by the database.
-All database access controls are disabled in the service interfaces.
+All database access controls are unavailable in the service interfaces.
 IAM users are not able to authenticate to the database itself.
 This separation provides a higher isolation for your environment.
 - All {{site.data.keyword.ihsdbaas_postgresql_full}} storage is provided on storage encrypted with LUKS using AES-256.
 The default keys are managed within the locked down environment within [Secure Service Containers](https://www.ibm.com/us-en/marketplace/secure-service-container){: external}.
 Bring Your Own Key (BYOK) for encryption is also available through [{{site.data.keyword.keymanagementservicelong_notm}}](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-key-protect-byok), and Keep Your Own Key (KYOK) through [{{site.data.keyword.cloud_notm}} {{site.data.keyword.hscrypto}}](/docs/hyper-protect-dbaas-for-postgresql?topic=hyper-protect-dbaas-for-postgresql-hpcs-byok).

 ## Protecting your sensitive data in {{site.data.keyword.ihsdbaas_postgresql_full}}